 1. Choose the right web hosting

 WordPress is an open-source CMS (content management system).
 It’s a tool to create and manage a website.
-If you want to start an online business, you can use WordPress to build almost any website.
+If you want to start an online business, you can use WordPress to build almost any type of website.
 You can make a personal blog, an e-commerce store, or a business website.

 To be able to create a sustainable online business, you will need a reliable hosting company.
 Also, it will be essential to choose a hosting plan that will give you enough resources to handle your traffic.